Identifier

 Historical Note

-The Department of Dairy Science has been very visible both on campus and throughout Brookings through the dairy processing plant and sales room.
-Students gain practical experience in processing and offer milk, cheese, butter and ice cream for sale through the sales room.
-These products are also used in campus eating facilities.
+The Department of Dairy Science maintains a visible presence on campus and in Brookings, notably through its dairy processing plant and sales room.
+Here, students gain practical experience in processing while offering a range of dairy products—including milk, cheese, butter, and ice cream—for sale.
+These products are not only sold through the sales room but also utilized in campus dining facilities, further integrating academic learning with practical application.

 Content Notes